Cludo/Cludo.Docs/source/includes/DataIndexing/_delete.md

 <h2 id="data-indexing_delete">Deleting data</h2>

-If a page or file is removed from your website, you then no longer wish for it to appear in searchresults, since it will lead to dead links.
-Dead search results will be removed upon a recrawl, but if it cannot wait, then use this endpoint.
+If a page or file is removed from your website, you don't want for it to appear in your search results anymore, as it will lead to dead links.
+It will be removed upon a recrawl regardless, but if it can't wait, you can use this endpoint to manually delete it.

 #### HTTP request